What is the Energy Price Guarantee?

 On 17 October 2022 the new Chancellor, Jeremy Hunt, reduced the length of the EPG scheme saying that it would run until April 2023 and not the originally proposed 'two years'.
 On 17 November the Chancellor said that the EPG would be extended from 1 April 2023 for a further 12 months but the level would be raised to an average of £3,000.

 On 15 March 2023 the government announced that the EPG will remain at £2,500 for a further three months.

 The government's Energy Price Guarantee limits the amount you can be charged per unit of electricity or gas.
 So although your total bill will still be determined by how much energy you use, your prices won't rise by as much as previously expected under the price cap.

 To limit the amount customers' bills go up by, the government has compensated energy firms for the difference between the wholesale price for electricity and gas they pay and the amount they can charge customers.

 You will still pay for the electricity and gas you use.
-But the government's Energy Price Guarantee will limit the price that we can charge for each unit of energy.
+The government's Energy Price Guarantee was designed to limit the price that we can charge for each unit of energy.
 However, if you use more electricity or gas, you will pay more.
 The scheme will not cap your bill, your bill amount will still be based on how much energy you use.
 With Ofgem’s July price cap dropping below the EPG from 1 July, the price cap now determines your energy prices.

-The government says that it will pay for the subsidy, which means that customers will not be expected to repay the support.
-Customers will continue to receive the government's Energy Bills Support Scheme (£400) support, which runs until 31 March 2023.
+The government's Energy Bills Support Scheme (£400) support ended on 31 March 2023.
 More information on this can be found on our EBSS webpage.